isomerpages/ago-test/resources/news-and-events/_posts/2023-07-07-post-Visit by the State Audit Office of Vietnam (SAV).md

 In turn, SAV officials also shared on SAV's experience in the same areas.

-The Vietnamese DAG also met with Auditor-General Ms Goh Soon Poh during the visit.
+This was followed by a lunch hosted by Auditor-General Goh Soon Poh for the Vietnamese delegation.